-We stock ignition switches, starter motors (both standard and high torque), ignition coils (original Bosch blues and Pertronix flamethrowers) and ignition leads (standard, Bosch, coloured, over-braided and Pertronix Flamethrower).
+We stock ignition switches, splitscreen starter motors (both standard and high torque), ignition coils (original Bosch blues and Pertronix flamethrowers) and ignition leads (standard, Bosch, coloured, over-braided and Pertronix Flamethrower).
 We also supply complete distributors, as well as separate caps, points, rotor arms and condensers.
 You could upgrade to a complete electronic ignition system, such as the Pertronix Ignitor or Second Strike.

 Dynamos and alternators, plus complete alternator conversion kits.
 We also supply voltage regulators, split charge relays (for high-drain stereo systems, etc) and battery clamps, covers & terminals.

 Speedos, tachos, fuel gauges, volt meters, amp meters and oil temp gauges in a wide range of styles from both VDO and Autometer.
 Plus all necessary senders (specially tailored to suit air-cooled VW’s) and mounting cups and brackets.

 We sell all standard types, and also US Spec.
 All switches and relays are also stocked, as are number plate and reversing lights.

 Everything from early semaphores to late bumper-mounted blinkers.
 Aftermarket options include clear domed and flat ‘cal look’ discs, plus ‘mount anywhere’ mini and micro lights.
 All switches, indicator arms and relays are also stocked.

 Standard horns, in both 6 and 12 volt, plus klaxon, bull and Nautilus horns.
 We also supply multi-horn musical horns complete with compressor, hose and hardware.